Books with Characters in Their 20s

 Book Summary

 Cassie was one of the only female firefighters at her Texas firehouse, but she was welcomed as part of the family and loves her job.
-However, when an unexpected turn of events forces her to uproot her life and move to Boston at the age of twenty-six, Cassie finds that her new firehouse has never had a female firefighter.
+But when her mother asks her to move to Boston despite their strained relationship, she’s forced to find her footing in a new department.

-With a lack of funding, poor facilities, and an old-school hazing culture, the firehouse is not happy to have a woman join their crew.
+With a lack of funding, poor facilities, and an old-school hazing culture, the firehouse is not happy to have a woman join their crew for the first time.

 The Rachel Incident Book Cover